 We offer Extended Learning in Key Stage 4 (a Learning Support option, with a teacher, in place of one GCSE) for a small group of identified students who would benefit from this added support.
+During Extended Learning students follow the ASDAN Key Skills curriculum which is coursework based and leads to an ASDAN certificate.

-Our six ELS Assistants provide one to one emotional support sessions across both sites.
-We have a counsellor for 3 days a week, across both sites, who also supports our students.
+Our six Emotional Literacy Mentors provide one to one emotional support sessions across both sites.
+We have two school counsellors, one full time and another supervisor for 2 days a week, across both sites.

-Our six Achievement/Pastoral Leaders also have a pastoral role in supporting SEMH students.
+Our six Learning Support Coordinator/s also have a pastoral role in supporting SEMH students.
 We have had additional SEMH support since September 2020, from two practitioners working within the Mental Health Support Team from CAMHS/EPS.